manuelbieh/react-book/basics/excursus-es2015+.md

 <script src="./myApp.bundle.js" nomodule></script>
 ```

-A browser supporting modules would simply load `myApp.mjs` while all other browsers would just serve a bundled `myApp.bundle.js` \(for example generated with Webpack\).
+A browser supporting modules would simply load `myApp.mjs` while all other browsers would serve a bundled `myApp.bundle.js` \(for example generated with Webpack\).

 But that's not all: Node.js has its own, very special mechanism to find and load files.
 Modules that do not have a relative file path, i.e. not start with `./` or `../`, will be looked for in `node_modules` or `node_libraries` for example.
 Node.js also loads an `index.js` by default if it finds a directory with the name you specified.